faisalsnour/movieSearch/README.md

 ## Features:

-The website displays the following:
+The website has the following features:

-1.
-2.
-3.
+1. Provides simple, clean and polished User Interface
+2. Enables users to search for movies only and shows results promptly
+3. Allows user to nominate up to five movies and stores the nominated movies on web broswers
+4. Disables nominate buttons for selected movies, and provides ability to cancel nominated movies
+5. Displays a banner once 5 movies are nominated

 ## Screenshots: